 One of my blockers in improving upon that is that I observe a counterposed pathology out there: People who dive in without making sufficient effort to muster the best research and ideas about what they are doing, even when there is a lot, potentially not proceeding to do that research even when they have ample evidence that their first attempt was bad, and continuing to avoid that research for years at a time.

 In the best case you might imagine this would lead to maverick outsiders productively disrupting the status quo.
 What I often observe in practice is far from that best case.
 I see people trying stuff that is unlikely to work, stuff that many other people have also tried for the same naïve reasons, which runs into common difficulties, when those difficulties have been well researched and have well understood solutions.
 Often the protagonist’s search for alternative solutions is perfunctory.
-This is especially common for people trying to act politically or in business or other complicated domains.
-This is often not a contrarian stance; more of a surely it must be easy stance, which is never updated by when the evidence arrives that this project is actually hard, and which does not result in searching out research on how to do it better, even when such research is available.
+This is especially common for people trying to act politically or in business or other complicated domains, and in places with emotionally loaded nast experiences.
+This is often not a contrarian stance; more of a surely it must be easy stance which is never updated by when the evidence arrives that this project is actually hard.
+That is the pathological bit: if we do not use the new evidence to research how to do it better, even when such research is available.

 Friends distressed by the state of some Bad Thing, e.g. global climate risk, who attempt to address this by replicating some Greenpeace media stunt they saw one time, without pausing to ask if